rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

   -  Device AVI content change prompt:

-    The test will Request User to change AVI content on Source device connected to Hdmi In port:
+    The test will prompt the user to change AVI content on the source device:

   - Question: "Change the AVI Content on device connected to port and press Enter: (Y/N)"
   - Press **Y** if user able to change AVI content (this will mark the step as PASS).